 Here’s one way baptism was explained to me when I was a kid and I never forgot it.
 Hope you find it helpful:

 Baptism is a symbol.
 It’s meant to show the world that that you love, trust, and have put your hope in Christ.
 It’s like a wedding ring…

 I’m not married right now, but if I put a wedding ring on my finger, would that make me married?
 No, of course not.
 Similarly, I can be baptized in a church, but that doesn’t make me a true believer in Christ.
 Imagine that I really was married, though.
 My wife and I really did go through the marriage ceremony, but I just didn’t have my ring on my finger.
 Would that mean I wasn’t married?
 No way; of course I would still be married.
 Similarly, I can be a believer in Christ, but not baptized, and my sins are still paid for and forgiven by God.

 But imagine that I truly was married and I really really loved my wife.
 Would I wear my wedding ring?
 Of course!
 I would love my wife and want the whole world to know it!
 In the same way, if I have trusted Christ to save me from sin, and He is the lord and joy of my life, then I’ll want everyone to know about it.
 So baptism is a statement to everyone who sees it that I have trusted Christ for my salvation and I’m committed to living for Him.

 Of course, I’m not suggesting you’ll never need to have another conversation about baptism after this illustration.
-There’s much this doesn’t cover, but I do think it lays a firm foundation that you as a parent or minister can build upon in future discussions.
-Comment to share other ways you’ve explained baptism to kids?
+There’s more to cover about living a life that honors Christ, but this illustration lays a firm foundation that you as a parent or minister can build upon in future discussions about baptism with kids.